Discipline-specific, never recycled

 "Study harder" is bad advice.
 The dashboard names the 3 topics that will move your score the most — and updates after every session, so your remaining hours go where they matter.

-Pixel-perfect replica of the NCEES Computer-Based Testing environment.
-Same timer, same calculator, same searchable handbook.
+An NCEES-style CBT interface designed to reflect the FE testing workflow.
+Same countdown, same on-screen calculator, same searchable handbook.
 By exam day, the UI is muscle memory — not a 30-minute learning curve.

 Not ChatGPT with a prompt.
 An AI study assistant trained on FE Civil and FE Mechanical content with full handbook access.
 Available 24/7 — including the night before the exam, when no human tutor is.